 Section 7.3.3 Leave Sharing Program.
-Employees may voluntarily donate up to twenty-four (24) hours of sick leave accruals and up to twenty-four (24) hours of vacation leave accruals each year to employees eligible to receive leave donations under the County's Leave Sharing Program.
+Employees may voluntarily donate any amount of sick leave accruals and any amount of vacation leave accruals each year to eligible employees.
+Employees eligible to receive leave donations shall be as defined in the County's Leave Sharing Program.
+This section is not subject to the grievance procedure.